ismaelc/ConcurDisrupt/README.md

 Over 25 million people in 190 countries and over 65 percent of the Fortune 500 trust Concur to process $50 billion in travel and expense data per year.
 We help these 25M business travelers manage their travel bookings and expense reports through the Concur Travel and Expense web/mobile app.

-With this global reach, we have opened up the Concur Platform so that partners can provide value to Concur users by having access to their itinerary and expense information.
+With this global reach, we have opened up the [http://developer.concur.com/](Concur Platform) so that partners can provide value to Concur users by having access to their itinerary and expense information.

 **That's where you come in**.